adjtomo/seisflows/docs/inheritance.rst

 ``SeisFlows`` is built upon the object-oriented programming concept of **inheritance**.
-This documentation page is a simple introduction to this concept to help new users and developers understand how SeisFlows is built and expected to operate.
+This documentation page is a simple introduction to this concept to help new users and developers understand how SeisFlows3 is built and expected to operate.

 **Inheritance** is the ability of one class to derive attributes from